GDFL Game of the Week: OKC vs. Oklahoma Thunder

-BY: Michael Stewart, Stadium Voice of the Oklahoma City Bounty Hunters
+BY: Michael Stewart, Public Information Director, Oklahoma City Bounty Hunters